Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 </p>

 # Description
-Using Spark to answer Analytical questions on the [MovieLens dataset](https://grouplens.org/datasets/movielens/1m/) using RDD, Spark SQL and Spark Dataframes executed on Spark-Shell using Scala Api.
+Using Spark to answer Analytical questions on the [MovieLens dataset](https://grouplens.org/datasets/movielens/1m/) using RDD, Spark SQL and Spark Dataframes executed on Spark-Shell using Scala API.

 ## Environment
 * Linux (Ubuntu 15.04)